 Home equity loans provide a lump sum of money upfront, which you can repay over a fixed period, usually ranging from 5 to 30 years.
 The equity loan is amortized with a fixed interest rate.
 This loan is secured by the home, meaning that your lender can foreclose on the property in case of failure to repay the amount.

-Given this security, home equity loans generally come with lower interest rates compared to unsecured loans like personal loans or credit cards.
+Given this security, home equity loans generally come with a lower interest rate compared to unsecured loans like personal loans or credit cards.

 Since your house is a collateral for the loan, the amount you can borrow depends largely on the current market value of your home, as well as on your mortgage, credit score, and income.